-(4.)
-Lastly.
-They take this way to put down the scriptures; namely, by destroying and burning them, and those that love them.- I will give three or four instances.
-The first:-King Henry VIII. writes to the French king for licence to print the Bible in English in Paris, because there was store of paper and good workmen; as also to Bonner, then lieger in France, to further it.
-This was by the means of Cromwell.
-At great charges it is effected; but, by the means of Gardiner and his fellows, seized and burned openly in the Maulbert-place in Paris; two thousand five hundred Bibles burned at one fire.
-(See Fox's "Martyrology:" there is much more to this purpose.)
+4. Lastly, They take this way to put down the Scriptures, so, by destroying and burning them, and those that love them: I will give three or four instances, the first, King Henry the Eighth writes to the

+French King for Licence to Print the Bible in English in Paris, because there was store of Paper and good Workmen, as also to Bonner then Leiger in France to surther it; this was by the means of Cromwell, at great charges it is effected; but by the means of Gardiner and his tellows seized and burned openly in the Maulbert place in Paris, 2500 Bibles burned at one sire.
+See Fox his Martyr. there is much more to this purpose.